Director, Research Integrity Compliance

 - Physical Sciences RCR (Engineering, Natural Sciences, etc.)

 - Humanities RCR (History, Philosophy, Foreign Languages, etc.)

-Along with this training option, UTK will accept certificates of completion (within 3 years) if an individual has completed RCR training while at a different institution or UT campus, after a review of the other institution’s RCR program has been completed by the Office of Research & Engagement and found to be equivalent to the UT training.
+Along with this training option, UT will accept certificates of completion (within 3 years) if an individual has completed RCR training while at a different institution or UT campus, after a review of the other institution’s RCR program has been completed by the Office of Research and Engagement and found to be equivalent to the UT training.

 Additionally, the individual must provide UT with official CITI “completion/grade report” and the UT RCR Training confirmation form.
 The CITI completion/grade report is your ONLY proof of training.
 UT does not provide any certificate or other documentation that you have completed the training.
 Keep a copy for your records and provide a copy to your PI and/or Business Manager.